zencart/documentation/content/user/email/advanced_email_troubleshooting_2.md

 ### Google Mail / Gmail

 Gmail / Google Apps Mail requires that your email communications occur over a secure channel, which means you need to send on port 587 for TLS.
-The latest version of Zen Cart supports this by using the following settings in Admin->Configuration->Email Options:
+The latest version of Zen Cart supports this by using the following settings in Admin > Configuration > Email Options:

 #### Gmail